A Brief History of St. Michael and All Angels Episcopal Church

 In 2003, a new student center, new and replacement classrooms, and a science center were designed by Bob Vint and constructed by Cobre Building Systems.
 Soon after, the fifth and final section (antiphonal) to the pipe organ was installed in at the choir loft.

 In 2012, with the generous support of many individuals, the parish replaced the church’s leaky roof, repaired and painted aging adobe walls, and replastered the church’s interior.
+In March, 2012, the church and school commissioned the addition of solar panels on the roofs and in the parking lot, reducing our carbon footprint while reducing utility costs, and even providing two rows of covered parking.
 Also in 2012, a parishioner and her grandson, a St. Michael’s student, discovered a small arson fire in the back of the church at the Walsingham altar.
 The fire was quickly put out and the altar was soon restored.

 Father Smith with his wife Terri and Proscovia King.